nquinn721/canvas-mulliplayer/ENHANCED_UI_FEATURES.md

 - All controls now properly documented in sidebar
 - Spacebar for missile firing is now visible to players
+- F key for Flash teleport ability is now documented
+- Flash ability requires power-up collection and has 5-second cooldown

 The enhanced UI provides much better control over the game experience with professional-looking controls and real-time feedback!